darinz/DL/11_Optimization/04_federated_learning.md

 Federated learning is a machine learning approach that enables training models on decentralized data without sharing raw data, preserving privacy while leveraging distributed datasets.

+> **Key Insight:** Federated learning allows collaborative model training across many devices or organizations, all while keeping sensitive data local and private.

+> **Did you know?** Federated learning is used in real-world applications like keyboard prediction on smartphones, where user data never leaves the device!

 ## Overview

 Federated learning addresses privacy concerns by: